 UCG and Its Unleavened Bread Study Paper What does the Bible say about eating unleavened bread for seven days?
 What has UCG officially said about it?

 The Book of Life and the Feast of Trumpets?
 Are they related?
 Is so how?
 If not, where not?
+What does the Feast of Trumpets, which the Jews call Rosh Hashanah, help teach?
+Related sermon videos include: The Last Trumpet and the Book of Life and The Trumpet Release.
+The article has links to hear shofar blasts.

 The Feast of Tabernacles: A Time for Christians?
 Is this pilgrimage holy day still valid?
 Does it teach anything relevant for today's Christians?
+What is the Last Great Day?
+What do these days teach?
+A related sermon video is Feast of Tabernacles from Israel.

 Last Great Day study paper Was Jesus speaking about the 7th or 8th day of the Feast in John 7:37?
 UCG says the 7th, but what does the Bible teach?
 This extensive paper reviews UCG's LGD study paper and includes comments as to where it erred.